oslomet-arx-as-a-service/Rapport/presentation/presentation.md

 ### ToC

 ### Introduction
 The planning for this bachelor project was initiated on the 18.07.2018.
 After that, the development was officially started on the 08.01.19 and lasted until 06.05.2019.
 Then, the team worked on this report until the deadline on the 23.05.2019.
+The solution was deployed on NAV ITs internal platform first 15.april and has bean continuously deployed to until the report phase of the project.
 The team has been working in Oslo, at OsloMet university and NAV IT headquarters in Sannergata 2, four days a week with fixed core work hours nine to four.

+This work could not have been completed without the excellent support from our stakeholders at NAV IT Robindra, Paul, Gøran and Erik.
+We also wish to thank NAV IT for trusting us with this important work, providing us with space to work in, inviting us to present to both internally at NAV and to other public sector agencies such as DiFi and the norwegian tax administration, and lastly for guiding us continuously thorough the process.

 The terms data and dataset are used continuously throughout the documentation.
-Unless anything else is specified, the term refers to tabular data/datasets.
-The problem space is data anonymization, as such, when talking about data/datasets we are generally referring to population data.
+Unless anything else is specified, the term refers to tabular data/datasets containing population data.

 ### Presentation of the group
  - Sondre - IT,